ellagale/doenut/Manual.md

 ## How implemented in DoENUT

-trains new model with different numbers of coefficients
+trains new model with different numbers of coefficients.
+Change input selector to remove different factors, for example, `input_selector = [0,1,2,3,5,6]` has removed t he 4th and 7th factors.

     this_model, R2, temp_tuple = doenut.calulate_R2_and_Q2_for_models(
         inputs,